 IMM Executive Committee

-Ido Oren, Chair
+Ido Oren, Acting Co-Chair

-Ido Oren is an Associate Professor and Chair of the Department of Political Science, University of Florida.
-Professor Oren earned a BA in Middle Eastern and African studies from Tel-Aviv University, an MA in Political Science from New York University, and a PhD in International Relations from the University of Chicago.
+Ido Oren is an Associate Professor and past Chair of the Department of Political Science, University of Florida.
+Professor Oren earned a BA in Middle Eastern and African Studies from Tel-Aviv University, an MA in Political Science from New York University, and a PhD in International Relations from the University of Chicago.
 His intellectual and research interests range from IR theory, international security affairs, and U.S. foreign policy, through the history and politics of American political science, to interpretive methods of political research.
-Oren’s book, Our Enemies and US: America’s Rivalries and the Making of Political Science was published by Cornell University Press and translated into Chinese and Japanese.
+Oren’s book, Our Enemies and US: America’s Rivalries and the Making of Political Science, was published by Cornell University Press and translated into Chinese and Japanese.
 His articles have appeared in journals such as Perspectives on Politics, International Security, the European Journal of International Relations, and Comparative Studies in Society and History.

 Professor Oren is a former Vice President of the International Studies Association and former President of the Association’s Southern region.
-In spring 2010 he was a Fulbright lecturer at China Foreign Affairs University in Beijing.
+In Spring 2010 he was a Fulbright lecturer at China Foreign Affairs University in Beijing.
 Oren has given invited lectures/presentations in Germany, Denmark, Turkey, Israel, Japan, and at various Chinese universities.

 Frederic C. Schaffer

 Frederic C. Schaffer is a Professor of Political Science, University of Massachusetts Amherst.
 His area of specialization is comparative politics.
 Substantively, he studies the meaning of democracy, the practice of voting, and the administration of elections.
 What sets much of his work apart from other empirical research on democracy is a methodological focus on language.
-By investigating carefully the differing ways in which ordinary people around the world use terms such as “democracy,” “politics,” or “vote buying” – or their rough equivalents in other languages – he aims to arrive at a fuller appreciation of how they understand and make use of electoral institutions.
+By investigating carefully the differing ways in which ordinary people around the world use terms such as “democracy,” “politics” or “vote buying” – or their rough equivalents in other languages – he aims to arrive at a fuller appreciation of how they understand and make use of electoral institutions.
 This richer appreciation, he believes, is both intrinsically interesting and crucial to tackling real-world political problems.
 A good deal of his research, to be more specific, has taken up three basic but understudied questions: (1) Does democracy, when translated, mean what we think it does?
 (2) Why do attempts to make elections less fraudulent and error-prone so often backfire?
 (3) What exactly is vote buying, why is it bad, and can it be reformed away?

 Professor Schaffer’s publications include four books, Democracy in Translation: Understanding Politics in an Unfamiliar Culture (Cornell University Press, 1998), Elections for Sale: The Causes and Consequences of Vote Buying (Lynne Rienner Publishers, 2007), The Hidden Costs of Clean Election Reform (Cornell University Press, 2008), and his most recent, Elucidating Social Science Concepts: An Interpretivist Guide (Routledge, 2016).

-Professor Schwartz-Shea is a Professor in the Political Science Department, University of Utah.
+Peregrine Schwartz-Shea is a Professor in the Political Science Department, University of Utah.
 She published her early research using experimental methods and rational choice theory.
 Shifting theoretical interests led to research focusing on methodological practices in political science and interpretive methods.
 With Dvora Yanow, she is co-editor of the Routledge Series on Interpretive Methods.
 They co-authored the first volume in the series, Interpretive Research Design: Concepts and Processes.
 The second edition of their co-edited Interpretation and Method: Empirical Research Methods and the Interpretive Turn (ME Sharpe) appeared in 2014.
-Her current research examines US human subjects protection policy, building on the 2014 Betty Glad SYMPOSIUM: Field Research and US Institutional Review Board Policy.
+Her current research examines US human subjects protection policy, building on the 2014 Betty Glad Symposium on Field Research and US Institutional Review Board Policy.
 Professor Schwartz-Shea is past president of the Western Political Science Association (2012-13) and recipient of a University of Utah Graduate Student Mentor Award (2012) and a National Science Foundation grant to co-organize the Workshop on Interpretive Methodologies in Political Science (2009).

 Joe Soss is the inaugural Cowles Chair for the Study of Public Service at the University of Minnesota, where he holds faculty positions in the Hubert H. Humphrey School of Public Affairs, the Department of Political Science, and the Department of Sociology.
 His research and teaching explore the interplay of democratic politics, socioeconomic inequalities, and public policy.
 He is particularly interested in the political sources and consequences of policies that govern social marginality and shape life conditions for socially marginal groups.
 Professor Soss has pursued a wide variety of methodologies and methods in his scholarship and regularly teaches graduate courses in this area.